 Life of a flea |

-Each female flea lays about 40 eggs per day on animals’ skin, and these eggs can easily roll off into the surrounding environment.
-Larvae hatch from eggs and seek dark, warm areas such as carpet fibers, where they form a cocoon and become pupae.
-Pupae can remain undisturbed for months and cannot be killed with insecticides, freezing or drying.
-Adults emerge from cocoons when they sense that a potential host is nearby, by detecting vibrations, light or carbon dioxide.
-The adult fleas crawling on your pet represent only 5% of the total population, with eggs 50%, larvae 35%, and pupae 10%, total making up the other 95%.
-This means that for each adult flea you can see, 19 others are lurking in your home’s carpet, bedding, and furniture. |
+A single female flea lays approximately 40 eggs per day on a pet's skin; these eggs easily roll off into carpets and bedding.
+Once they hatch, the larvae seek dark, warm areas to form cocoons and become pupae.
+In the pupal stage, they can remain dormant for months and are resistant to insecticides, freezing, and drying.
+Adults only emerge when they sense a nearby host through vibrations, light, or carbon dioxide.
+It is important to note that the adult fleas you see on your pet represent only 5% of the total population.
+The remaining 95%—consisting of eggs (50%), larvae (35%), and pupae (10%)—are lurking in your home's carpet, bedding, and furniture.
+This means that for every visible flea, there are likely 19 others developing in the environment. |

 What do i do? |